PepeLoperenaa/SmartUrWardrobe/ObjectRecognition/README.md

   sess = tf.Session(config=config)
   ```
 - In cmd navigate to your darkflow folder and run the following: `python flow --model cfg/tiny-yolo-voc.cfg --load weights/tiny-yolo-voc.weights --train --annotation training/annotations --dataset training/wheelchairs --gpu 0.8 --batch 8 --epoch 1000` <br>
 *!
-Make sure the paths to your model, weights, annotations and dataset are correct, batch, gpu and epoch can be modified as well !* <br>
+Make sure the paths to your model, weights, annotations and dataset are correct, batch, gpu and epoch can be modified !* <br>

 There will be checkpoits stored every 250 steps, you can find them in the ckpt folder.
 If, for some reason the training stops and you want to resume from the last checkpoint replace the weights with -1.